The strongest line of defense against identity theft is yourself.

 Never click on a link provided in an e-mail you believe is fraudulent.
 It may contain a virus that can contaminate your computer.

 Do not be intimidated by an e-mail or caller who suggests dire consequences if you do not immediately provide or verify financial information.
 If you believe the contact is legitimate, visit the company's website by typing in the site address directly or using a page you have previously bookmarked, instead of a link provided in the e-mail.

 Always be vigilant.
-For more information on phishing, visit the Federal Deposit Insurance Corp., Anti-Phishing Working Group, or National Consumers League.
+For more information on phishing, visit the Federal Deposit Insurance Corp., or Anti-Phishing Working Group.

 If you fall victim to an attack, act immediately to protect yourself.
 Alert your financial institution.
 Place fraud alerts on your credit files.
 Monitor your credit files and account statements closely.

 Report suspicious e-mails or calls to the Federal Trade Commission's Identity Theft Website, or by calling 1-877-IDTHEFT.

 *If you think you have received a phishing e-mail from a sender purporting to be First Hope Bank, please contact us at (908) 459-4121, (908) 813-3119 or (973) 729-8333, or email us as soon as possible.
 Confidential information should not be sent via email.